Blu3DrAEm/oldgregg/README.md

 6. cd
 7. ./vpn
 8. Wait until "Initialization Sequence Complete" message appears, leave the terminal window open, and surf your favorite social media sites using the built in web browser.

+(You can choose whichever server certificate bundle you'd like from www.vpnbook.com but you will need to edit the 'openvpn.sh' script file to point to the correct certificate if you choose something else.
+After initial setup is complete you only have to enter './vpn' in a new terminal to start the service.)

 # Enable VNC (optional)